Ex-Blackfeet chairman gets 10 months prison in fraud case

-GREAT FALLS — A former Blackfeet Nation chairman who defrauded a Head Start early education program through an overtime pay scheme was sentenced to 10 months in prison during a Monday court hearing.
+GREAT FALLS — A former Blackfeet Nation chairman who defrauded a tribal Head Start early education program through an overtime pay scheme was sentenced Monday to 10 months in prison and his plea to be spared prison time because of the coronavirus was denied.

-U.S. District Judge Brian Morris rejected Willie Sharp's request to be spared prison over fears that Sharp could contract the coronavirus behind bars.

-Sharp's attorney had argued the Bureau of Prisons was unprepared for the unfolding pandemic, and said the 66-year-old defendant's age and health problems put him at high risk of complications if he becomes ill with the virus.
+Willie Sharp's attorney had argued the Bureau of Prisons was unprepared for the unfolding pandemic, saying the 66-year-old defendant's age and health problems put him at high risk of complications if he becomes ill with the virus.

+U.S. District Judge Brian Morris rejected Willie Sharp's request but issued a more lenient sentence than what was recommended by federal prosecutors.

+Federal prosecutors had recommended about two years in prison after Sharp, who is from the town of Browning, admitted to his role in stealing more than $230,000 from the northwestern Montana tribe's Head Start early education program.

 You have free articles remaining.